 Kiama has some beautifully preserved heritage buildings that you can easily see by driving or walking around Kiama.

 Most visitors to Kiama spend time browsing in the stores in the Terrace Houses.
 Built-in 1886 for quarry workers, these houses are now home to homewares, craft, collectable and clothing stores as well as a few popular cafes.

 It’s always a nice way to spend an hour or so when visiting Kiama.

 Read More: A Day in the Blue Mountains, Australia

 If you love art, and even if you don’t, it’s worth a stop at the old Kiama Fire Station in the main Street (you can’t miss it) where there is usually an art exhibition or display.

 Plenty of Reasons to Visit

 So if you are visiting the South Coast of New South Wales, make Kiama a stop on your itinerary.
 It is a beautiful coastal town worth seeing.
-I promise you will love it like I do.
+I promise you will love it as I do.

 YOU MIGHT ALSO ENJOY THESE